 Join TLCM Members Club and download your chosen year.
 Plus work out the colours you need with a handy Temperature Gauge chart.
 We promise not the share your information with anyone else.

-Here are some examples of temperature Afghans, Blankets or Scarves.
+Here are some examples of temperature blankets and scarves.

 The data used to generate the temperature charts is obtained from the Met Office Hadley Centre observation datasets.
 The daily temperatures are representative of a roughly triangle area of the United Kingdom enclosed by Lancashire, London and Bristol.
 It is the longest available instrumental record of temperature in the world.
 The daily mean-temperature series dates back to 1772 and is kept up to date by the Climate Data Monitoring section of Hadley Centre, Met Office.
 Permission to use the data was obtained and all data is © Crown Copyright, Met Office.